StevenGreve/my-website/README.md

 Here is what I'm currently working on:
 - [ ] Changing the color theme of the website.
 The website is going to have multiple different color themes.
 - [ ] Improving the responsiveness for mobile devices.
-- [ ] Revamping the card menu for the index page.
+- [X] Revamping the card menu for the index page.
 - [ ] Adding additional content to the index page.

+Remarks:
+* 14th of Januaray: I implemented the error page as well as the card menu for the index.
+Though, it is worth mentioning that I wasn't able to get good pictures for my projects, which is why I opted for random placeholder images, instead.
+Right now, these placeholder images only are supposed to show how the card menu would look like if I had proper images.
+Unfortunately, I wasn't able to implement the mobile menu today - as well the changelog page.
+Because of this, I will add these tasks to the ones I planned to do tomorrow.

 # Planned
 Note: the prototype for this website is scheduled to be finished at the 15th of January.